 All breaches must be notified to the Data Protection Coordinator.
-If the breach is sufficiently serious the DPC will decide whether the ICO or Data Subjects must be informed.
+If the breach is sufficiently serious the Data Protection Coordinator will decide whether the ICO or Data Subjects must be informed.

+10.6.
 Data Protection by Design

-Employees and volunteers are required to adopt a privacy by design approach to planning data collection and processing.
+Employees and members are required to adopt a privacy by design approach to planning data collection and processing.
 In addition to data collection records, Data Protection Impact Assessments ("DPIAs"), Privacy Impact Assessments ("PIAs") and where appropriate Legitimate Interest Assessments ("LIAs") shall be completed prior to any data collection or processing.
 Information on conducted PIAs and LIAs are available from the Data Protection Coordinator.